oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 </div>

 {% details Click here if you would like to cite this post!%}
 {% tabs Citepost %}

-    {% tab Citpost PostCite %}
+{% tab Citepost PostCite %}

-        In case this information has been convient and of interest here is a quick citation reference!

-        If you found this useful, please cite this post:
+        If you found this information useful, please cite this post:
 ```
 Leonhart, Alexandra.
 (Aug 2026).
 Procedural Generation of Text Part One Names. https://oddopuscomposer.github.io.
 ```

 {% endtab %}
 {% endtabs %}
 {% enddetails %}